 Tracy Pearce is a 200 hour certified Hatha yoga instructor trained under the teachings of Lauren Toolin, and currently working towards her 500 hour certification.
 Studying advanced meditation, and therapeutic yoga, Tracy incorporates decades of yoga awareness, having practiced on and off since the age of 13, with the social awareness that comes from bartending for 15 years.
 She helps bring peace to anyone who seeks it, and has a dynamic way of presenting it.
 We all have tough times, having yoga to turn to in these times make a huge difference in the quality of life.

-Sarah Peters is certified with Beth Shaw’s Yogafit™ and has been teaching throughout the Capital Region for 4 years.
+Sarah Peters is certified with Beth Shaw’s Yogafit™ and has been teaching throughout the Capital Region since 2007.
 Her teaching style ranges from powerful athletic moves to deep stretches.
 She is also involved in several sports, including triathlons and rowing, and has incorporated her knowledge of these sports to help athletes improve their performance and recover from injuries.
 Sarah originally began yoga as a grad student to help release stress but soon fell so in love with the process and benefits of yoga that she decided to teach in order to pass this joy on to others.
-She hopes that through the class poses and teachings, students will find a centeredness that they can carry off the mat and into their lives.
+She hopes that through the practice and teachings, students will find a centeredness that they can carry off the mat and into their lives.

 Beth Phillips, LMSW, RYT has been practicing Yoga for 18 years.
 She had the privilege and pleasure of completing her 200 hour Yoga Teacher training with Lauren Toolin at Heartspace Albany in 2012.
 She has also studied restorative Yoga with Judith Lasater.
 Beth has a dedicated daily practice and strives to "Live her Yoga" everyday.
 In Beth's classes one can expect threads of Yogic philosophy to be interwoven into the practice to help the student connect their experience on the mat with aspects of their day to day lives.
 One can expect a good dose of humor as well!
 However Beth promises not to make you laugh too hard while practicing balancing poses!
 Check out Beth's Facebook page at Upward Cat Yoga with Beth Phillips or feel free to contact her at firstname.lastname@example.org